CHART OF

 Section 1.2 - Purpose

-The University is established as a non-profit educational institution dedicated to higher education, research, and community service.
+The University is established under the JIU Foundation/Fondation UIJ, a non-profit organization, as an educational institution dedicated to higher education, research, and community service.

 Section 1.3 - Mission Statement